-Laurent Mignon, age 50, has served as a director of Lazard Ltd and Lazard Group since July 2009.
+Laurent Mignon, age 51, has served as a director of Lazard Ltd and Lazard Group since July 2009.
 Mr. Mignon has served as Chief Executive Officer of Natixis (the successor to IXIS Corporate & Investment Bank) since May 2009.
 From September 2007 to May 2009, he was General Partner of Oddo & Cie, a private French investment bank.
 Prior to joining Oddo & Cie, Mr. Mignon was the Chief Executive Officer of AGF France.
 He joined AGF France in 1997 as Chief Financial Officer and was nominated to be a member of the Executive Committee in 1998.
 Prior to joining the AGF Group, Mr. Mignon held a variety of positions in banking over a ten-year period, ranging from trading to investment banking.
 Mr. Mignon is a member of the board of directors of Arkema.
-Mr. Mignon was selected to be a director of the Company pursuant to an agreement that Lazard entered into with Natixis at the time of our equity public offering in 2005.
-See "Agreements with Natixis" below.
+Mr. Mignon was originally selected to be a director of the Company pursuant to an agreement that Lazard entered into with Natixis at the time of our equity public offering in 2005.
+Following Natixis's divestiture of its equity interest in the Company during 2014, Mr. Mignon was asked to remain on the Board due to the expertise he has demonstrated, his knowledge of the Company's businesses and his global perspective, as well as the Board of Directors' desire to retain geographical diversity to its membership that reflects the Company's client base in Europe.
+See "Certain Relationships and Related Party Transactions-Certain Relationships with our Directors, Executive Officers and Employees" below.

-Richard D. Parsons, age 65, has served as a director of Lazard Ltd and Lazard Group since June 2012.
+Richard D. Parsons, age 66, has served as a director of Lazard Ltd and Lazard Group since June 2012.
 Mr. Parsons has been a senior advisor to Providence Equity Partners LLC since September 2009.
 Mr. Parsons also serves as a member of the Council on Jobs and Competitiveness for the U.S. Office of the President.
+From May 2014 to September 2014, Mr. Parsons served as the interim Chief Executive Officer of the Los Angeles Clippers.
 Mr. Parsons is a member of the board of directors of The Estée Lauder Companies Inc. and The Madison Square Garden Company.
 Mr. Parsons previously served as Chairman of the board of directors of Citigroup Inc. from February 2009 through April 2012, and had served as a director of Citigroup Inc. since 1996.
 From May 2003 until his retirement in December 2008, Mr. Parsons served as Chairman of the board of directors of Time Warner Inc., and from May 2002 until December 2007, Mr. Parsons served as Chief Executive Officer of Time Warner Inc. Mr. Parsons was formerly Chairman and Chief Executive Officer of Dime Bancorp, Inc. Among his numerous community activities, Mr. Parsons is Chairman of the Apollo Theatre Foundation, Chairman of the Jazz Foundation of America, and a member of the board of directors of the New York City Partnership and Teach for America.
-Mr. Parsons also is a trustee of the Museum of Modern Art.
 Mr. Parsons was selected to be a director of the Company because of his extensive and diverse leadership experience with both financial services and non-financial services businesses.
 Mr. Parsons is a member of the Nominating & Governance Committee of the Board of Directors.